MehdiGhachoui/8Stream/README.md

-# M. Stream
+# 8Stream

-A Music  streaming  website similar to Spotify
+A Music  streaming  website based on Spotify written in javascript

+The objective of this project is learning

 ## Built With

-Node.js
+* Node.js
-Express
-MongoDb
+* Express.js
+* MongoDB
-React.js
+* React.js
+* Redux